KoicsD/Movies/Questions.md

   to a polymorphic *Tools.getProductTitles(List<Product>)* or *Tools.getProductTitles(List<Buyable>)* function that can collect the titles from any kinds of list of Products?
   Where is the limit when overloading a function with polymorphic parameter types?
+  (I've renamed *getMovieTitles* to *getProductTitles* and changed its parameter type to *List* of *Products*.)